 Our operations are conducted through, and our operating assets are owned by, our subsidiaries.
-We own our interests in our subsidiaries through our operating company, Inergy Propane, LLC.
+We own our interests in our subsidiaries through our 100% ownership interest in Inergy Acquisition Company, LLC.
+Following the completion of this offering, our partnership structure and management will be as follows:

-- We own a 100% membership interest in Inergy Propane, LLC.
-Our membership interest in Inergy Propane, LLC carries all of the economic and voting rights. - Inergy Finance Corp., our wholly-owned subsidiary, was incorporated under the laws of the State of Delaware in September 2004 and has no material assets or liabilities other than as a co-issuer of our debt securities.
+- We will continue to own a 100% membership interest in Inergy Propane, LLC.
+Our membership interest in Inergy Propane, LLC carries all of the economic and voting rights. - We will continue to own a 100% membership interest in Inergy Acquisition Company, LLC.
+Our membership interest in Inergy Acquisition Company, LLC carries all of the economic and voting rights. - Inergy Finance Corp., our wholly-owned subsidiary, was incorporated under the laws of the State of Delaware in September 2004 and has no material assets or liabilities other than as a co-issuer of our debt securities.
 Its activities are limited to co-issuing our debt securities and engaging in other activities incidental thereto. - Inergy GP, LLC, our managing general partner, has sole responsibility for conducting our business and managing our operations.
 Our managing general partner's only interest in us is its management rights.
-Inergy GP, LLC has no economic interest in our partnership and does not receive a management fee, but it is reimbursed for expenses incurred on our behalf. - Inergy Partners, LLC, our non-managing general partner, owns an approximate 2% general partner interest in us.
-The approximate 2% general partner interest is entitled to its proportionate share of allocations and distributions in our partnership.
-Our non-managing general partner has no operational or managerial responsibilities under our partnership agreement. - New Inergy Propane, LLC, owns 447,660 common units, 1,414,248 senior subordinated units and 975,126 junior subordinated units, which will represent an aggregate limited partner interest in us of approximately 9.7%. - Inergy Holdings, LLC and its affiliates own 100% of our managing general partner, our non-managing general partner, and New Inergy Propane, LLC.
-Inergy Holdings also owns all of the "incentive distribution rights," which entitle it to receive increasing percentages, up to 48%, of any cash we distribute in excess of \$0.33 per unit in any quarter.
-In addition to the common units, senior subordinated units, and junior subordinated units owned by New Inergy Propane, LLC, Inergy Holdings, LLC also directly or indirectly owns 795,728 common units, 45,588 senior subordinated units and 798 junior subordinated units, which will represent an aggregate limited partner interest in us of approximately 2.9%.
+Inergy GP, LLC has no economic interest in our partnership and does not receive a management fee, but it is reimbursed for expenses incurred on our behalf. - Inergy Partners, LLC, our non-managing general partner, will continue to own an approximate 1.2% general partner interest in us.
+The approximate 1.2% general partner interest is entitled to its proportionate share of allocations and distributions in our partnership.
+Our non-managing general partner has no operational or managerial responsibilities under our partnership agreement. - New Inergy Propane, LLC, will continue to own 875,320 common units, 986,588 senior subordinated units and 975,126 junior subordinated units, which will represent an aggregate limited partner interest in us of approximately 7.3%. - Holdings and its affiliates will continue to own 100% of our managing general partner, our non-managing general partner, and New Inergy Propane, LLC.
+Holdings also will continue to own all of the incentive distribution rights in us, which entitles it to receive increasing percentages, up to 48%, of any cash we distribute in excess of \$0.33 per unit in any quarter.
+In addition to the common units, senior subordinated units, and junior subordinated units owned by New Inergy Propane, LLC, Holdings also directly or indirectly will continue to own 842,231 common units, 107,277 senior subordinated units and 798 junior subordinated units, which will represent an aggregate limited partner interest in us of approximately 2.4%, and 769,941 Special Units.